 “So how does this ChatGPT thing actually work?”

 As I started explaining neural networks and transformers, I could see her eyes glazing over through the pixelated FaceTime screen.
-So I tried again, this time with analogies she could relate to.
-Here’s how I explained LLMs to my mom, and how you can explain them to yours.
+So I tried again with analogies she could actually follow.

 “Mom, imagine someone who has read every book in the world’s largest library: billions of books, articles, websites, and conversations.

-This person hasn’t memorized every word, but they’ve developed an incredible sense of how language works and which words tend to follow others in different contexts.
+This person hasn’t memorized every word, but they’ve developed a solid intuition for how language works and which words tend to follow others in different contexts.

 That’s basically what an LLM is.
 It’s read most of the text on the internet and learned patterns about how language works.”